Play-overs

 Pause and wait two beats of silence esp. if slow

-The following does work
+The following works

 Rhythmic approach tailored to each hymn